 Soils should be mapped at a suitable scale and described according to the Australian Soil and Land Survey Field Handbook (Gunn et al. 1988 and McDonald et al., 1990) using the Australian Soil Classification (Isbell, 1996).
-Information should be presented according to the standards required in the Planning Guidelines: The Identification of Good Quality Agricultural Land (Department of Primary Industries, Department of Housing, Local Government and Planning, 1993), which supports State Planning Policy 1/92: Development and the Conservation of Agricultural Land.
-The area of good quality agricultural land that will be inundated or otherwise impacted should be clearly indicated.
-Any highly erodible soils, saline sites and sites which are particularly susceptible to becoming saline (including downstream of the project, where applicable) should be especially identified.
+Information should be presented according to the standards required in the Planning Guidelines: The Identification of Good Quality Agricultural Land (DPI, DHLGP, 1993), which supports State Planning Policy 1/92: Development and the Conservation of Agricultural Land.
+The area of good quality agricultural land (GQAL) that will be inundated or otherwise impacted should be clearly indicated.
 Soil descriptions should be for all relevant soil horizons, and include: